veeenu/veeenu.github.io/_posts/2014-10-20-learning-haskell-with-venu-pt-i.md

 Surely this could have been done a lot better, and it will be, as I keep studying the language and getting better at it.
 Meanwhile, please feel free to criticize and comment whatever you feel like to! :)

+**ERRATA CORRIGE**.
+My friend Roberto pointed out that the 2-tuple $$(0, 0)$$ wasn't supposed to be part of the Moore neighborhood, and, besides that, its status was already taken into account for (but not used in this particular case) in the form of $$a_0$$ in the rule function anyway.
+This has now been corrected both in the code and in the mathematical expression.